How to Submit Your Website to Google

 Complete Registration

-Your website property will be push to Search Console when verified as owner!
+Your website property will be added to Search Console when you verified as the owner.

-Now Google knows where your website is and can start indexing your pages.
-And there's more to indexing right...
+Now that Google knows about your website it can start indexing your pages.

 Step 2: Submit Your Sitemaps

-Sitemap is an XML file that will list all the URLs you need to index for Google on your website.
-And crawling is that much easier when you have a sitemap.
+Sitemap is an XML file that will list all the URLs you want Google to index on your website.
+And indexing is that much easier when you have a sitemap.

 Here's how to develop a sitemap and push it to Search Console: